DOI-USGS/gems-tools-pro/README.md

 [https://guides.github.com/](https://guides.github.com/)

 ## Known issues
+* The toolbox was developed against ArcGIS 2.x.
+It is untested with ArcGIS Pro 3.0
 * "Project Map Data to Cross Section" does not always produce the correct apparent dip direction.
 The dip magnitude is correct, but it may be in the wrong direction.
 * "MapOutline" stumbles over some choices of datum.
 * "DMU to .docx" requires the [python-docx](https://python-docx.readthedocs.io/en/latest/) third party package. **Do not try to install this package into your default arcgispro-py3 python environment**.
 Instead, install it into a [clone](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/work-with-python-environments.htm#ESRI_SECTION1_175473E6EB0D46E0B195996EAE768C1D).
 Remember to activate this environment before running the tool.
 * Issue 11 describes a problem found when using the Fix Strings tools but may occur elsewhere as well; trying to update rows with an update cursor may throw an error if there is an attribute rule on the field with a message similar to:

 ```